 Mahleb is more readily available around Easter and can be purchased at Middle Eastern or Greek markets, or even online.
 Once ground, it looses its flavor and aroma rapidly.
 Store it in an air-tight container and refrigerate or freeze for longevity.
 You may also purchase the spice whole and grind it yourself before each use.

-How to make chorek
+How to make it

-The first step to make chorek is to combine warm water with dry active yeast and sugar.
+The first step to make chorek (choreg) is to combine warm water with active dry yeast and sugar.
 Allow the yeast to bloom and soften.
 Because of the addition of sugar (yeast's favorite food!) the mixture should get frothy and release carbon dioxide.
 Make sure your bowl isn't too small or it may overflow.

 In a medium mixing bowl beat together the remaining sugar, eggs, whiskey or brandy, and vanilla extract.
 Slowly beat in simmering milk, being careful to gently heat the egg mixture so the eggs don't curdle.
 Then whisk in melted butter and finally the yeast mixture.